 Cloud-to-Cloud Backup Compliance

 When you fall under certain compliance regulations with your business, it stands to reason your cloud-to-cloud backup solution of choice would need to comply with those same regulations.
-When you are looking for a cloud-to-cloud backup solution to protect your business-critical data in cloud SaaS environments like Google G Suite or Microsoft Office 365, you certainly want to look for a vendor that is compliance with most if not all the major compliance frameworks.
+When you are looking for a cloud-to-cloud backup solution to protect your business-critical data in cloud SaaS environments like Google G Suite or Microsoft Office 365, you certainly want to look for a vendor that is compliant with most if not all the major compliance frameworks.

 For most, this will no doubt include the likes of GDPR, HIPAA, and PCI-DSS to name a few.
 Even if your business does not fall under any compliance regulations, choosing a cloud-to-cloud backup vendor that is compliant allows you to have confidence in the security processes and controls they have in place for your data.